javierbotero/dog-clothes-catalogue/README.md

 ## Credits

-Inspiration in the design of Design idea of Denys Chagaida on [Behance](https://www.behance.net/gallery/24531031/Pimp-my-DOG-Online-store-E-commerse-project)
+Inspiration in the design idea of Denys Chagaida on [Behance](https://www.behance.net/gallery/24531031/Pimp-my-DOG-Online-store-E-commerse-project)

 ## Video Explanation